 Funding has been granted to Russia to provide food, clothing, coal for winter, hygiene items, school supplies and medicine for the needy.
 These gifts will allow for the Law-Gospel pamphlets to be distributed and to invite people to Bible instruction classes.
 This will let the workers’ light shine in the area and grow their reputation of helping those in need.
 Aid has also been granted to assist institutions such as emergency social services, children’s shelters, house of invalids and veterans, and employment agencies.
 The government values this work and presence, which is very important as it helps keep our doors open for Bible classes, Christian counseling and distribution of Christian literature and books.
 These efforts provide additional connections to the local congregations as they reach out to the villages.

-Christian Aid and Relief approved funding to help establish and equip a sewing institute at the site of one of our Lutheran orphanage schools.
-The institute will function as a community center at which orphans, widows, and lower income adults will receive training and time on sewing machines.
-Such neighborhood participation at the institute will provide many opportunities for proclaiming the gospel through opening devotions and Bible studies, individual witnessing, counseling, and prayer time.
+Christian Aid and Relief approved funding to help equip some orphanages with sewing machines at a community center at which people will receive training and time on sewing machines.
+Such neighborhood participation at the institute will provide many opportunities for proclaiming the gospel in the community.

-In Pakistan, funding has been granted to assist school children with educations costs, including uniforms, books, supplies, etc. so that these young people can be built up to become future Christian leaders.
+Funding has been granted to assist school children with educations costs, including uniforms, books, supplies, etc. so that these young people can be built up to become future leaders.
 Funds were also approved to provide medical care for many families and assist with crippling debt.
-The kindness shown to those in desperate need opens doors to share the good news of the Great Physician of both body and soul.
 Funding has also been granted to train women in basic skills like knitting, stitching and embroidery.
-Each session begins and ends with a gospel devotion.
-By learning these skills, women can then support themselves and be spared ill treatment in the public market place and work safely from home to receive income to support their families as well as mission work in Pakistan.
+By learning these skills, women can then support themselves and be spared ill treatment in the public market place and work safely from home to receive income to support their families.
 Funding has been provided to help toward the cost of medical procedures needed by many families without the means to pay.
-This kindness shown to folks in desperate life and death situations provides opportunities to share the best news of a Savior.
-Aid has also been granted for food distribution at Christmas and Easter in neighborhoods bordering Christian homes and schools.
+Aid has also been granted for food distribution at selected times during the year.

 Funding has been granted to assist congregations in Indonesia in handing out staple food items to needy households in their neighborhoods.
-The hope and prayer is that such caring and sharing will provide a bridge with these people by letting them know the location of the source of the aid and by strengthening the churches’ reputation and communication with the local community.
+The hope and prayer is that such caring and sharing will provide a bridge with these people by letting them know the location of the source of the aid and by strengthening the churches’ communication and harmony with the local community.

 In the Las Vegas area funding has been granted to assist in African refugee/immigrant outreach through The Joseph Project.
 As new African immigrants arrive in this area, congregation members can welcome them, provide a welcome gift (cooking pots, dinnerware, toiletries, soap…), assist them in getting settled into the community and transition to life in America, using this opportunity to proclaim to them the gospel of Jesus through personal witness, worship services and Bible classes, children’s Bible programs, food pantry/Bible study ministry, and personal follow up.